 In addition, throughout the year, our Community Outreach Unit organizes and participates in campus events with crime prevention and education display tables staffed by an officer.

-If you would like request a safety presentation or table display participation for your department or student group, please see the topics below and submit the online request form.
+If you would like to request a safety presentation or table display participation for your department or student group, please see the topics below and submit the online request form.

 Empowerment Self-Defense Workshop